AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 What citation velocity means for AI search rankings: Citation velocity measures how frequently AI platforms cite your content over time.
 It’s not just total citations.
 It’s the rate of new citations.

-When we got the first ChatGPT citation in Week 6, we published 3 reinforcement pieces within 5 days.
+When we got the first ChatGPT citation in Week 6, I published 3 reinforcement pieces within 5 days.
 Same topic cluster.
 This signaled to AI models that Vertice had depth of expertise in that specific area.
 The result: 6 additional citations on related queries within 14 days.
 AI platforms interpret rapid topic reinforcement as an authority signal.

 Week 9-12: Compound Recommendation System